Professor Bryony Onciul

 - Public History

 Lesley Trotter.
-Provisional title: 'Oceans Apart – Nineteenth century emigration from Cornwall as experienced by the wives ‘left behind’' (Second Supervisor)
+'Oceans Apart – Nineteenth century emigration from Cornwall as experienced by the wives ‘left behind’' (Second Supervisor)

 Amanda Phipps.
-Provisional title: ‘Representations of the First World War in Theatre during the Centenary’ (Mentor)
+‘Representations of the First World War in Theatre during the Centenary’ (Mentor)

-Bryony Onciul has been recognised for her outstanding teaching and was nominated for a teaching award in 2013 and commended for her teaching in 2017.
-Her modules are innovative and engaging.
+Professor Bryony Onciul has been recognised for her outstanding teaching and was nominated for a teaching award in 2013 and received recognition of excellent in teaching from the Deputy Vice-Chancellor (Education) in 2017.
+Her modules are innovative and engaging, and informed by her current research.
+In 2018 she was a nominee for the Guild Teaching Awards in the category of Best Postgraduate Research Supervisor.

-In addition to these UG modules, Bryony contributes to team teaching, and is currently developing a new MA and MRes.
-She supervises PhD students researching topics related to her research interests and welcomes inquiries from potential post-graduate MRes and PhD students.
+Bryony supervises PhD students researching topics related to her research interests and she welcomes inquiries from potential post-graduate and PhD students.

 - HIC1002 - Global History